Modules

 The module use command is not an attribution instruction.
 It adds a path to whatever exists in MODULEPATH.
 Hence, this variable must be emptied should we want to redifined it from scratch.
 This is achived with the module unuse command.
 So for instance:

-will switch to the Cascadelake stack, irrespectively of the previous active stack.
+will switch to the software stack in MODULEPATH_MYSTACK, irrespectively of the previous active stack.
 In the above, the first command removes $MODULEPATH string from the variable MODULEPATH, effectively deleting itself.
-The second command appends MODULEPATH_CASCADELAKE to MODULEPATH.
+The second command appends MODULEPATH_MYSTACK to MODULEPATH.

 Note that we can remove path sections from MODULEPATH: